aws-samples/aws-security-reference-architecture-examples/solutions/cloudtrail/cloudtrail-org/README.md

     }
     ```
 2. Package the Lambda code into a zip file and upload it to the Lambda source S3 bucket
-   * Package and Upload the Lambda zip file to S3 (Packaging script: /extras/packaging-scripts/package-lambda.sh)
+   * Package and Upload the Lambda zip file to S3 - [Packaging script](../../../extras/packaging-scripts/package-lambda.sh)
 3. Create CloudFormation StackSets using the following templates

     |     Account     | StackSet Name |  Template  |